ToF-/Domain/README.md

                     else Right (args !!
 0)
 ```
 ### Dealing with IO Exceptions
 What if the CSV file can't be open?
-Using `Control.Exception` will help us dealing with such situation:
+Using `Control.Exception` will help us dealing with such a situation:
 ```haskell
 getFileContent :: FilePath -> IO (Either Message String) getFileContent fp = (fmap Right $ readFile fp) `catch` handle